GUIDE PATIENT de l'INCA - Tumeurs cérébrales

 - The so-called primary brain tumors, which start in the brain itself.
 There are many different types, and each type often has a different treatment or treatment strategy.

-- The secondary tumors or metastases, which come from cancer that started in another organ: the lung, colon, breast, kidneys or skin, and which spread to the brain.
+- The secondary tumors (or brain metastases), which come from cancer that started in another organ: the lung, colon, breast, kidneys or skin (mainly melanoma), and which spread to the brain.

 Brain tumors are broadly classified according to their aggressiveness.